decc/decc_2050_model/README.markdown

     git clone http://github.com/decc/decc_2050_model

-Then put the new spreadsheet in spreadsheet/2050Model.xlsx
+Then put the new spreadsheet in spreadsheet/model.xlsx

 Then, from the top directory of the gem:

     bundle
     bundle exec rake

-The next step is to check whether Rakefile, lib/decc_2050_model/decc_2050_model_result.rb and lib/decc_2050_model/model_structure.rb need to be altered so that they pick up the correct places in the underlying excel.
+The next step is to check whether Rakefile, lib/model/_model_result.rb and lib/model/model_structure.rb need to be altered so that they pick up the correct places in the underlying excel.

 The final stage is to build and install the new gem:

-    gem build decc_2050_model.gemspec
+    gem build model.gemspec
     gem install decc_2050_model-<version>.gem

 ... where <version> is the version number of the gem file that was created in the folder.